BenNoxXD/PS5-UMTX-Host/README.md

 # PS5-UMTX-Host
-Host the UMTX PS5 Exploit on a Raspberry Pi or an any Ubuntu based OS
+Host the the PS5 Exploit on a Raspberry Pi or on any Ubuntu based OS This branch is the UMTX one, check others for the different versions.

 ## Install: